-The best part of this tour is that you get a chance to visit some of the best Haifa restaurants, where the chef is a local fixture who’s been perfecting his craft and serving the people of Haifa for many years.
+The best part of this tour is that you get a chance to visit some of the best Haifa restaurants, where the chefs have been perfecting their craft and serving the people of Haifa for many years.
 I love food tours in large part because of the opportunity to meet local purveyors and get a real insight into why they run their business and the passion behind it.

-We certainly came across that on our walking tour of Haifa, Israel, restaurants.
-Our tour guide, Jessica Halfin, did a fantastic job setting up the stops and preparing us with great information about the restaurant, the food, the city and the culture of Haifa, as we went along.
-Mind you, there were over 10 different stops with more food than I could wrap my mind around, but a few traditional dishes stood out for me.
+Our tour guide, Jessica Halfin, did a fantastic job setting up the stops and preparing us with great information about the restaurants, the food, the city and the culture of Haifa, as we went along.
+Mind you, there were over 10 different stops with more food than I could wrap my mind around, but a few exceptional dishes stood out for me.

 One of my favorite stops was at Borekas Bachar HaAgala, an unassuming pastry shop in the center of town.
-The shop is nothing special to look at, but the display case at the front is full of a local specialty, called borekas: a flaky pastry stuffed with all kinds of different fillings, from spinach and goat’s cheese, to mushrooms, to a salty cheese that made my mouth water for more.
+The shop is nothing special to look at, but the display case at the front is full of a local specialty, called borekas (or bourekas).
+It’s a flaky pastry stuffed with all kinds of different fillings, from spinach and goat’s cheese, to mushrooms, to a salty cheese that made my mouth water for more.

-Borekas is the specialty of this shop, and an Israeli classic.
+Borekas is the specialty of this shop.
 They are popular both as a breakfast pastry and as a street food snack.
-The crunchy, buttery pastry is very filling and satisfying – perfect food for a hangover cure, if you ask me.
+The crunchy, buttery pastry is very filling and satisfying.
+The pastry is stuffed with

 Here is a recipe for Jewish Borekas, if you want to attempt to make them at home.
 You can use store-bought phyllo dough to make it easy!

 You can’t visit Israel without consuming mass quantities of hummus.
 It’s one of the food staples in Israel, and a large part of their cultural heritage.
-In fact, chickpeas and fava beans have been a staple of the Israeli diet for over 10,000 years It’s even seen a blending of influences from both the Arabs and Jews throughout the years.
+In fact, chickpeas and fava beans have been a staple of the Israeli diet for over 10,000 years.
+While hummus isn’t unique to Israel, they’ve definitely perfected it over time into something much loved and consumed.